lucasquemelli/twitter_data_extraction/README.md

 A commom database would not match theses requirements.
 Therefore, we created a Data Lake.
 Data Lake is a distributed file system which uses distributed tools to store and process data.

-The [operator](https://github.com/lucasquemelli/twitter_data_extraction/blob/main/Airflow/twitter_operator.py) and the [Data Lake](https://github.com/lucasquemelli/twitter_data_extraction/tree/main/datalake/twitter_aluraonline) - for two days - created may be accessed by the link.
+The [operator](https://github.com/lucasquemelli/twitter_data_extraction/blob/main/Airflow/twitter_operator.py) and the [Data Lake](https://github.com/lucasquemelli/twitter_data_extraction/tree/main/datalake/twitter_aluraonline) - for two days - created may be accessed by the links.

 # 6. Creating plugins